rafayet-git/expense-tracker-rafayet-hossain/docs/decisions/ADR-002-data-storage.md

 # ADR-002: Data Storage Strategy

 ## Status
-[TODO: Your status]
+Decided, not implemented

 ## Context
-[TODO: Explain why you need to make a decision about data storage] Questions to consider:
-- Where will expense data be stored?
-- How will it persist between sessions?
-- What are the trade-offs of different approaches?
+Decide how to store data

 ## Decision
-[TODO: What storage approach will you use and why?]
+Use SQLite/WASM, since it seems to be more common for local storage

 ## Consequences
+Unsure

 ### Positive
-[TODO: Benefits of your chosen approach]
+Easy SQL integration

 ### Negative
-[TODO: Limitations or challenges]
+Not using a proper backend

 ## Migration Plan
-[TODO: How will you evolve your storage solution over time?]
 Example:
-- Weeks 1-4: [Initial approach]
+- Weeks 1-4: Store stuff directly on local storage/cache
-- Weeks 5-7: [Intermediate approach]
+- Weeks 5-7: Integrate more on SQLite
-- Weeks 8-10: [Final approach]
+- Weeks 8-10: Full implementation, look at separate backend solutions

 ## Notes
-[TODO: Any additional considerations]
+None yet